Stockton boils drinking water

 “We have sent out income surveys in the past but very few have been returned,” he said.

-Meli pleaded with the toewn residents at Thursday night’s meeting to fill out and return an income survey to the state.
+Meli pleaded with the town residents at Thursday night’s meeting to fill out and return an income survey to the state.

 “Nobody here in Stockton will see or know how much you are paid,” Meli said.
 “It goes to one person at the state who opens the survey and enters the information.
 Your name doesn’t go into the computer.
 The survey is shredded after the data is entered.
 All we get is the final number of the median income.
 This is how you can help.
 This is how you can bring down that $3 million price tag.”